Keeva Lilith Ferreyra-Carroll

 education experiences.
 Daire holds a Master’s degree in Equality Studies, through which they developed an interest in all areas of social justice.
 Their academic background includes gender studies, anti-racism, theories of social change and intersectional practice.
 Daire’s previous employment has involved working with third-level students across the island of Ireland to promote social justice education, equality practices and youth development.
 Daire is involved in grassroots trans activism and community groups, mostly the Small Trans Library, where they organise community events, manage a welfare fund, and try to promote trans joy.
 They’re glad to be bringing this knowledge and experience to TENI, and to working with the trans community even more closely.
 In their spare time, Daire can be found reading sci-fi, failing at video games, and sneaking treats to their neighbourhood cats.

 Steven is TENI’s Administrative Officer and has been with the organisation since August 2019.
 In his role, Steven is responsible for the day-to-day maintenance of the office and is often the first point of contact for people seeking support.
 Prior to taking up his position as Administrator, Steven served on TENI’s Board of Directors.
-He is also the Chairperson of the Irish Trans Support Alliance which is a volunteer-led peer support network for Trans and Non-binary adults in Ireland.
+He is also the Chairperson of the Ireland Trans Support Alliance which is a volunteer-led peer support network for Trans and Non-binary adults in Ireland.
 In his spare time, Steven volunteers with cat rescues: fostering cats and kittens and running TNR (Trap, Neuter, Return) programmes.